auth0/docs/articles/hooks/extensibility-points/pre-user-registration.md

 ---
-title: Pre User Registration
+title: Pre-User Registration
-description: Learn how hooks can be used with the Pre User Registration extensibility point, which is available for database connections and passwordless connections.
+description: Learn how hooks can be used with the Pre-User Registration extensibility point, which is available for database connections and passwordless connections.
 beta: true
 toc: true
 topics: